 Dry shampoo is a lifesaver for those of us who cannot wash our hair every day.

-Studies have also shown that it is more beneficial to your hair to skip daily washes in order to keep some of the natural oils present on your scalp.
+Studies have also shown that it is more beneficial to your hair to skip daily washes to keep some of the natural oils present on your scalp.

 However, while dry shampoo can keep your hair looking fresh in between washes, it can also hinder any color treatments you wish to apply.

-Essentially, dry shampoo absorbs excess oil on the scalp while also adding texture to your hair.
+Essentially, dry shampoo absorbs excess scalp oil while adding texture to your hair.

 It is meant to be added to dry hair and worked in with your fingers or a brush to fully absorb into your strands.

-Especially if you apply dry shampoo to your hair frequently, it can often cause a buildup of the product to occur on your scalp.
+Especially if you use dry shampoo frequently, it can cause a buildup on your scalp.

 Can you dye your hair if it contains dry shampoo?

-Although dry shampoo is meant to refresh your hair in between washes, it is not ideal to have any remaining residue from the product left in your hair before you color-treat it.
+Although dry shampoo is meant to refresh your hair between washes, it is not ideal to leave any product residue in your hair before you color-treat it.

-Whether you are looking to bleach your hair, color your roots, or dye your entire head, ensuring the scalp is free of dry shampoo buildup will help ensure your hair color is applied evenly, thoroughly, and will last in the hair for the anticipated amount of time.
+Whether you are looking to bleach your hair, color your roots, or dye your entire head, ensuring the scalp is free of dry shampoo buildup will help your hair color be applied evenly and thoroughly, and last in the hair for the anticipated amount of time.

 Below, we discuss what dry shampoo is, the best ways to color your hair, and how to use dry shampoo with your color-treated tresses.